-This delicious roasted vegetable salad is perfect for fall.
-Loaded with fresh farmers market vegetables and a light balsamic vinaigrette, this is a salad loaded with tons of flavour from the fresh parsley, thyme, and garlic.
-Serve hot or cold.
-Perfect for next day lunches for back to school.
+This delicious roasted vegetable salad is perfect for fall, loaded with fresh farmers market vegetables and a light balsamic vinaigrette.
+Loaded with tons of flavour from the fresh parsley, thyme, and garlic.
+You can serve this salad hot or cold and it is perfect for leftover for for back to school lunches.

 Not only is this roasted vegetables salad delicious, but it is healthy and loaded with beneficially vegetables like:

 Health Benefits of this Roasted Vegetable Salad